neam/yii-qa-state/README.md

 Yii Extension: QaState
 ==========================

-Tools (a behavior and a console command) to track the progress between different qa statues, such as Draft, Preview and Public.
+Tools (a behavior and a console command) to track the progress between different qa statuses, such as Draft, Preview and Public.
 Intended to be used in content management systems to help track the creation and translation progress of the created content.

 Features